Plugs into the stack you already run on.

 // generate the bearer token at /app/admin/api-keys

-// then restart Claude Desktop. nine tools appear in the picker.
+// then restart Claude Desktop. twenty-five tools appear in the picker

 // or grab the SKILL.md tarball: